-HD Housing and Design Objectives HD1 Development in and adjacent to the villages should be community led 21 and support a mix of housing types including affordable homes that sustains the current and future needs of the community.
-HD2 Identify the characteristics of infill development and minimise the impact on immediate neighbours.
+HD Housing and Design Objectives HD1 New residential Ddevelopment in and adjacent to the villages should be community led 21 and support a mix of housing types including affordable homes that sustains the current and future needs of the community.
+HD2 Identify the characteristics of linfill development should be well designed to and minimise the impact on immediate neighbours.
 HD3 Determine the policy for the use of garden and adjacent land within an existing house boundary for the construction of an additional dwelling or business building.
-HD4 New development should be designed and built to a high quality, be energy efficient and support carbon emission targets while respecting the character of the rural villages.
+HD4 All Nnew development should be designed and built to a high quality, be energy efficient and support carbon emission targets while respecting the character of the rural villages.
 HD5 Integrate soft landscaping in new developments to help maintain and enhance the rural character of the villages.
 HD6 No development on Flood Zones (2 and 3) where risk of natural flooding is likely and where water flora and fauna are to be protected.
-Ensure the integrity of blue infrastructure is maintained especially water drainage, sewage and water run-off which does not increase but rather reduces the overall risk of flooding or foul water.
+Ensure the integrity of blue infrastructure is maintained especially water drainage, sewage and water run-off which does not increase but rather reduces the everall risk of flooding or foul water.